selvastics/inrep/README.md

 ## Overview

-**inrep Studio**  A starting point for building surveys without writing a single line of code.
-You can set up items, routing, scoring, and labels through an intuitive Shiny interface.
-This studio exports *inrep* code which runs directly in R.
+**inrep Studio** is a Shiny app for configuring surveys/assessments using a UI.
+It can generate *inrep* R code that you can run directly in R.
 Try it out: [inrep-studio](https://selvastics.shinyapps.io/inrep-studio/) (open in a new tab manually)